PsionicAlch/byteforge/README.md

 ### Data Structures

 All data structures come with a basic version and a thread-safe version.
-The thread-safe version is usually prefixed with "Sync" but the underlying API is the same and allow you to freely convert between the basic and thread-safe versions.
+The thread-safe version is usually prefixed with `Sync` but the underlying API is the same and allow you to freely convert between the basic and thread-safe versions.

 <details>
 <summary><strong>Ring Buffer</strong></summary>

-Ring Buffer is a generic dynamically resizable circular buffer.
+`RingBuffer` is a generic dynamically resizable circular buffer.
 It supports enqueue and dequeue operations in constant amortized time, and grows or shrinks based on usage to optimize memory consumption.

 ```go
 import "github.com/PsionicAlch/byteforge/datastructs/buffers/ring"